kodethon/Docs/source/problems/overview.rst

     The snapshots folder is where all submissions are stored.

 - submission/
-    The submission folder can optionally contain a mock submission that can be used to test grading.
+    The submission folder can optionally contain a mock submission that can be used to test scoring.

 - .submissions/
     The hidden submissions folder is where the latest submissions will be stored.